d1mdev/esphome_airconintl/README.md

 This thread in particular was quite useful: https://github.com/deiger/AirCon/issues/1

-I'm using an ESP-32 with a serial to 485 adapter board and an expansion board for power and parts connection.
+I'm using an ESP-32 with a serial to 485 converter and an expansion board for power and parts connection.
 5v input plug directly into the AC connector.

 The pinout of the connector is:
 1) (Black wire) GND